jessedc/cozir-python/README.md

 ### Goals

 - Document the process of setting up a raspberry pi from scratch
-- Document the appropriate way to run python scripts on a rapberry pi
+- Document the appropriate way to run python scripts on a raspberry pi
 - Connect and read COZIR vales
 - Create a remote python development environment